Aishu-ai/Java-Algorithms/Boggle Solver/README.md

  <h5>Dictionaries Used</h5>
  <p>Two dictionaries used are included as .txt files. "dictionary-yawl.txt" is a comprehensive list of 264,061 English words (known as Yet Another Word List) that is widely used in word-game competitions. </p>
  <h5>Solution</h5>
  <p>TST is used to store the words in the dictionaries.
 Perform DFS on the board by searching for valid words in the trie.
-On an average, it was seen that 1000 random boards could be solved per second.</p>
+On an average, it was seen that 4000-5000 random 4x4 boards could be solved per second.</p>
+ <h5>Sample Output obtained for a random board</h5>